…to meet Europe´s best

 By bringing the best international acts such as Kylie Minogue, Pink, Robbie Williams, top quality family shows such as “Disney on Ice” and a variety of other special events to the Hungarian and Central European audiences, the arena puts itself among the most sought-after venues in the entertainment business.

 The citadel of sport

 Papp László Budapest Sportaréna has also made a name for itself as a grand venue for sport events.
 It hosted the Women’s EHF EURO 2004 and has also been the venue for numerous basketball and ice hockey matches as well as for gymnastics and athletics championships.
 2014 was ‘the years of handball’ for the arena with the MVM EHF FINAL4 in May 2014, as well as the Final Weekend of the Women’s EHF EURO in December.
-The DELO WOMEN’S EHF FINAL4 will return for the sixth time on 11/12 May 2019.
+The DELO WOMEN’S EHF FINAL4 will return for the seventh time on 9/10 May 2020.

 Facts & Figures

 • The year the first Sportarena burnt down: 1999

 • Beginning of reconstruction: 30 June 2001

 • The building complex is as heavy as the Erzsébet and the Szabadság Bridges together.